ethyca/fides/docs/fides/docs/tutorial/ci.md

 # Getting integrated with your CI tools
 _In this section, we'll reference a few examples and best practices for setting up your CI._

 Fides is meant to be a part of your CI pipeline jobs in order to enforce your organization's privacy policy on data before software is released to the world.
+We recommend setting up 2 different events to trigger during a CI pipeline run.

 ## Pull Request